hashstore/hashstore.github.io/_hashstories/001_Powerful_Reptile.md

 ## Let's try it

 Call python.
-If you see something like bellow you have python installed, (TODO install instructions ...)
+If you see something like bellow you have python installed:

 ```python
 $ python